 Click Here for tab for White Freightliner Blues by Molly Tuttle

-This really showcases how good Molly’s technique is as she’s able to play fast, alternate picked pentatonic/blues runs while singing.
-The song is very demanding from a technical perspective for both the accuracy it requires and the speed in which it’s played at.
+This really showcases how good Molly’s technique is, as she’s able to play fast, alternate-picked pentatonic/blues runs while singing.
+The song is very demanding from a technical perspective for both the accuracy it requires and the speed at which it’s played.
 Not for the faint of heart!

 Neon by John Mayer

 Click Here for tab for Neon by John Mayer